Fred Bear: Death

 Bear struggled with chronic emphysema later on in life, and suffered a heart attack while living in Florida and was admitted to a hospital in Gainesville.
 He remained in the hospital for a month, and died after another heart attack on April 27, 1988.
 His body was cremated, and his ashes spread near the Au Sable River in Northern Lower Michigan, where Bear had liked to flyfish.

 Legacy

 F.B.
 Bear applied for a patent on April 21, 1950.
 On January 12, 1954, Patent 2,665,678 was issued for the Composite Archery Bow.
-(USPTO Patent Full-Text and Image Database: US002665678).
+(USPTO Patent Full-Text and Image Database: US-2665678-A).

 Bear has been immortalized in the song "Fred Bear" from the album Spirit of the Wild by hard rock musician Ted Nugent, who was Bear's friend.

 Grayling, Michigan, was home to Fred Bear and Bear Archery Company.

+Since 1999, Fred Bear Day is celebrated annually on March 5th in Grayling, MI.
+The Fred Bear Day celebration is currently a 3 day event that features a 21 Whistling Arrow Salute, trade show and luncheon with raffles and guest speakers.
+The festivities have grown since the creation of the non-profit organization, Fred Bear Day, Inc. Their mission is to remember, honor, and keep the spirit of Fred Bear alive.

+Groundbreaking for a memorial statue in Grayling, MI took place in 2022.
+A 7ft tall bronze statue of Fred Bear is set to be erected in the Grayling City Park on September 7, 2024.
+The artist, Ben Watts, is also responsible for the 11-foot statue of Fred Bear located in the Wonders of Wildlife Museum in Springfield, MO, in the Archery Hall of Fame.
+He is also known for his wildlife, western, and figurative sculptures and has also created works for notable figures such as NFL legend Walter Payton and U.S. Senator Howell Heflin.
+Local company, Jack Millikin, Inc, donated the base of the statue.
+Thanks to the efforts of the non-profit organization, Fred Bear Day, Inc, Fred Bear will be memorialized forever in Grayling City Park.